scoconno/scoconno.github.io/self/personalidentity/notes.md

 ## Introduction

 Compare a picture of you taken yesterday to a picture taken of you as a baby.
 Are the people depicted in the photographs the same person?
 They certainly seem different.
 One is a small baby, just a few pounds in weight.
 The other is heavier, taller, able to think, read, and do all the things that adults can do but babies cannot.
-But, while they appear different, they are surely the same person.
+But, while they appear different, they are the same person.
 The mother of that baby is also the mother of that adult, the inheritance promised to that baby is inheritance that adult is entitled to, the first steps of that baby were the first steps of that adult, etc. Our first topic concerns how this is possible; how could that adult be the same person as that baby?

 English can mislead us when trying to answer questions about identity because the words 'identity', 'identical', 'similar', and 'same' are ambiguous; they can be used to describe different relations.
 And whenever a word can be used in several ways, we need to disambiguate those uses to answer questions that contain them.
 For instance, if a person told you that they left their car near the bank, they could mean that they left it near the money bank or the river bank.
 It's obviously important to identify which kind of bank they mean.